 Sports City *

 Child Friendly City, Unicef

-- The Lordship of Bailly in 1575 belongs to Thomas Crusher, Lord of Serris and Magny-le-Hongre.
-At his death in 1641, his son Hardouin Foucher (whose tombstone is preserved in the church of Bailly), married to Valentine Crusher, inherits Bailly.
-Claude Barre lawyer the Court of Parliament, is lord of Bailly to 1667.
-He sold the manor to Marie-Nicole Guillebon wife, Jean Jourdan, secretary of the king.
-The son of the latter, Admiral François Morin Tourville inherit the earth (1642-1701) and resells Ligier Gilbert Antoine de La Prade, esquire of the king.
-The last Lord of the Marquis Louis Bailly Paul La Motte Ango Flers, whose property will be sold as national property during the Revolution.
+- The lordship of Bailly in 1575 belongs to Pileur Thomas, Lord of Serris and Magny-le-Hongre.
+At his death in 1641, his son Hardouin Foucher (whose tombstone is preserved in the Church of Bailly), married to Valentine Pileur, inherited Bailly.
+Claude Barre, a lawyer in the Court of Parliament, is lord of Bailly to 1667.
+He sells the manor to Mary Nicole Guillebon, wife of Jean Jourdan, secretary of the king.
+The son of the latter, Admiral François Morin de Tourville inherit the earth (1642-1701) and resells it to Gilbert Antoine Ligier de La Prade, esquire of the king.
+The last Lord of Bailly is the Marquis Louis Paul La Motte Ango de Flers, whose property will be sold as national property during the Revolution.

 - The former castle of the lords of Bailly, built on a median rectangular, surrounded by moats and accessible by a bridge was destroyed.
 Only a few traces remain (moat, dungeon, ancient walls...), the Dungeon of the farm, the farm houses of Valois and the hamlet located in the current street Poncelet.